-Many dentists advocate dental implants in Reston as the best way to replace missing teeth.
+Many dentists believe that dental implants in Reston are the best way to replace missing teeth.
 Indeed, these remarkable little devices are truly the next best thing to a healthy, natural set of pearly whites.
 Still, many patients hesitate to commit to implants because they have financial concerns.
-Let’s discuss some of the factors that go into determining the overall cost of treatment and how you may be able to fit your restored smile into your budget.
+Let’s discuss some of the factors that go into determining the overall cost of the treatment and how you may be able to fit your restored smile into your budget.

 There are a number of factors that influence the overall cost of a dental implant procedure:

-- The placement surgery.
-The cost of the surgery logically depends on how many implants are necessary to support the new teeth.
+- The placement surgery: The cost of the surgery depends on how many implants are necessary to support the new teeth.

 Affording Dental Implants